mgh5225/active-inference-mcp/README.md

 To install and set up the project, follow the instructions in the [Unity ML-Agents Installation Guide](https://github.com/Unity-Technologies/ml-agents/blob/develop/docs/Installation.md).
 This will help you set up the required dependencies and environment for running the project.

 ## Features

+- Implementation of the Mountain Car Problem using Active Inference
+- Visualization of the agent's learning progress
+- Customizable environment and agent parameters for experimentation